Kazimir Malevich: Paris Salon and Wartime Works (1914)

 In March 1914, Malevich was invited by Nikolai Kubin to participate in the Salon des Indépendants in Paris.
-He sent several of his works to be shown at the Salon, including Samovar from 1913, a Cubist depiction of a traditional Eastern European metal container used to heat boil water.
+He sent several of his works to be shown at the Salon, including Samovar from 1913, a Cubist depiction of a traditional Eastern European metal container used to heat and boil water.
 Malevich also co-illustrated, with Pavel Filonov, Selected Poems with Postscript, 1907–1914 by Velimir Khlebnikov and another work by Khlebnikov in 1914 titled Roar!
 Gauntlets, 1908–1914, with Vladimir Burliuk.
 On June 28, 1914, Archduke Franz Ferdinand was assassinated in Sarajevo, precipitating the outbreak of the Great War (later known as World War I).
-Sometime in the fall or winter of 1914, Malevich made Reservist of the First Division, an Cubo-Futurist work that incorporated collage, a post stamp with an image of Tsar Nicholas, printed text, and a thermometer affixed to the canvas, among other non-traditional compositional elements.
-Scattering multiple political, cultural, and military references across abstract geometric planes, the work has been interepreted by some as reflecting Malevich's own status as an army reservist.
+Sometime in the fall or winter of 1914, Malevich made Reservist of the First Division, a Cubo-Futurist work that incorporated collage, a post stamp with an image of Tsar Nicholas, printed text, and a thermometer affixed to the canvas, among other non-traditional compositional elements.
+Scattering multiple political, cultural, and military references across abstract geometric planes, the work has been interpreted by some as reflecting Malevich's own status as an army reservist.
 He also created a series of propagandistic chromolithographs in various formats in support of Russia's entry into the war.
 These prints were accompanied by captions by Vladimir Mayakovsky and published by the Moscow-based publication house Segodniashnii Lubok (Contemporary Lubok).
-While the prints drew on folk-art traditions of the lubok and emphasized bold blocks of pure color, the Reservist relied on Cubo-Futurist collage and abstraction; together, these works signaled formal strategies of flat planes and geometric ordering that further anticipated Malevich’s turn to Suprematism the following year.
+While the prints drew on folk-art traditions of the lubok and emphasized bold blocks of pure color, the Reservist relied on Cubo-Futurist collage and abstraction; together, these works signaled formal strategies of flat planes and geometric ordering that further anticipated Malevich's turn to Suprematism the following year.